In this article: Learn which crops are the best tomato companion plants to increase your tomato harvest, reduce pests, and improve flavor.

 Plant your tomatoes around the perimeter of the asparagus bed after you harvest the shoots

 Nasturtium: Nasturtium is a flower that lands on many companion planting lists.
 It’s benefits include attracting beneficial insects and deterring pests.
-Nasturtium acts as a trap crop for aphids, so planting them nearby will keep aphids off your tomatoes.
+Nasturtium acts as a trap crop for aphids, so planting them nearby will keep aphids off your tomatoes. (learn more about trap crops)

 Plus you can add the blossoms to your salads along with the tomatoes!